gdiphilly/Intro-to-Node.js/readme.md

 > Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
 Then, delete this banner and add the specifics about your class below.

-# Add Your Course Title Here
+# Intro to Node.js

-Slides and materials are hosted at [http://example.com/](http://example.com/).
+Slides and materials are hosted at [https://gdiphilly.github.io/Intro-to-Node.js/](https://gdiphilly.github.io/Intro-to-Node.js/).

 ## Course description

-Use this space for a short description of your course.
-We recommend using the description from your meetup event.
+Learn to write server-side JavaScript with this introduction to Node.js!

+Node.js allows you to write the server-side of your application in JavaScript, and if you're interested in learning more about how to make a "full" web application beyond a HTML/CSS/JavaScript front-end, this course is for you!

 **Cost:**